What is an SSD in Laptop?

 SSD vs hybrid hard drive

-A hybrid hard drive is an alternative that is not used as often as a standard solid-state drive (HHD).
-HHDs bridge the gap between flash storage and magnetic storage on a fixed disk.
+A hybrid hard drive is an alternative not used as often as a standard solid-state drive (HHD).
+HHDs bridge the gap between flash and magnetic storage on a fixed disk.
 They are used to improve the capacity and speed of laptops.

 HHDs have a typical disk design with about 8 GB of NAND flash added as a buffer for disk-based tasks.